Skip to Content

 • Who

 ISPEED in BME is a program for talented high school students from across the United States.
-Diversity is an important aspect of the Johns Hopkins ISPEED mission, and we strongly encourage students from all backgrounds to apply.
+Students from all backgrounds are encouraged to apply.

 What You’ll Learn

-Drawing from our highly-ranked undergraduate program in BME, students will gain real-world experience in:
+Drawing from our No. 1-ranked undergraduate program in BME, students will gain real-world experience in:

 Eligibility Requirements